Do you want to protect your computer and the information it contains from viruses? See how you can do it both easy and free.

 Aside from basic protection there are 2 often overlooked tools that can help protect your computer:

-- Peerblock: This is a useful tool which blocks potentially dangerous IP addresses from accessing your computer.
-Peerblock blocks both incoming and outgoing connections and can protect you in areas which standard antivirus software does not.
+- Peerblock: This is a useful tool that blocks potentially dangerous IP addresses from accessing your computer.
+Peerblock blocks both incoming and outgoing connections and can protect you in areas that standard antivirus software does not.